Last date modified: 2026-Apr-02

 Launching the email thread visualization tool

-Upon clicking the email thread visualization ( ) icon, the email thread visualization pane expands to display the email thread group of the currently opened document.
+When you click the Email Thread Visualization icon, the email thread visualization pane expands to show the email thread group of the currently opened document.
 From the visualization, the currently opened document is outlined in orange and appears larger than the unselected documents in the thread.
 If the current document is an attachment or duplicate spare, the parent that holds that attachment or duplicate spare will be outlined in gray.

-When navigating in the viewer, the email thread visualization pane will persist in its current state.
-Once opened, the pane will remain opened for documents that are navigated to which also have been run through email threading.
-Navigation to new email thread groups update the pane to reflect the new email thread group.
-Navigation to any documents that have not been run through email threading will close the email thread visualization pane.
+When you navigate to other documents in the Viewer, the email thread visualization pane persists in its current state.
+Once opened, the pane remains open for documents which have also run through email threading.
+If you navigate to new email thread groups, the pane updates to reflect the current group.
+Navigating to any documents that have not been run through email threading closes the visualization pane.

-The email thread is depicted in the email thread visualization pane from left to right with the earliest emails in the thread group appearing on the left.
+The visualization pane shows email threads from left to right, with the earliest emails in the thread group appearing on the left.
 Emails with Forward and Reply actions branch downward before a Reply All action.
 Email actions are illustrated with arrow icons in the lower left corner of the email icon.
-See Email Threading Display for more information on how email actions are shown.
+For more information on how email actions are shown, see Email Threading Display.

-Clicking on an email icon opens the parent email in the viewer and if you hover over an email icon, a tooltip window displays with information about who the email is from, the sent date, and lists any attachments or duplicate spares for the selected email.
-You can click on the attachment name or the name of the duplicate spare to open it in the viewer.
-See Using the email icon tooltip window (hover).
+Clicking on an email icon opens the parent email in the Viewer.
+If you hover over an email icon, a tooltip window displays with information about who the email is from, the sent date, and any attachments or duplicate spares.
+You can click on the attachment name or the name of the duplicate spare to open it in the Viewer.
+For more information, see Using the email icon hover tooltip.

 The following basic navigation icons are displayed in the email thread visualization pane: